Halfway Houses and Sober Living Homes

 Recovery Connection focuses on quality halfway houses and what they offer the recovering addict or alcoholic.
 When seeking a room at a sober living home, the addict or alcoholic is advised to find a facility with proper licensing and accreditation and one that has a clear structure.

 A halfway house can be a vital part of a comprehensive recovery plan.
 All too often, alcoholics and addicts are treated and discharged from rehab only to wind up back with old friends in environments that easily trigger their old behaviors.
 Such temptations are powerful and overwhelming, resulting in relapse.

 Spending a few months or longer in a quality halfway house allows the drug addict or alcoholic time to continue working on stabilizing his or her recovery in a safe environment with supportive people.
 The halfway house environment can be a building block placed on the foundation laid in rehab.
-Recovery Connection understands the importance of going to a drug rehab that has a relationship with sober living homes to give you the best options for after treatment.
+Recovery Connection understands the importance of going to a drug and alcohol rehab that has a relationship with sober living homes to give you the best options for after treatment.
 Call them today at 800-993-3869 and get effective drug rehab from beginning to end.

 Support for recovery in a proven halfway house or sober living home can change the odds from going into relapse to maintaining a stable recovery.
 Recovery houses provide an extra helping hand needed by many.
 It frees them from the grip of drugs or alcohol, while providing a sober living environment that enables the addict to put the principles of a sober life into action.

 The programs at halfway houses vary, but in any credible sober living environment, the addict or alcoholic should expect to follow certain rules and residency guidelines.
 Each house determines what is expected of its tenants to create a structured and disciplined environment conducive to the safety, recovery and healing of all of its residents.